SSDI for Chronic Illness: Qualification and Support

 Unfortunately, the SSA denies the majority of applications, often because applicants fail to provide the necessary information for approval.
 Following a denial, many individuals give up and do not attempt to appeal the SSA’s decision.

-However, it’s important to note that many people who initially have their SSDI applications denied are eventually approved with the help of a Social Security disability attorney.
+However, it’s important to note that many people who initially have their SSDI applications denied are eventually approved with the help of a Social Security Disability attorney.
 These attorneys specialize in such cases and have a deep understanding of what the SSA needs to see in order to overturn a denial.
 They know how to present evidence in a way that clearly demonstrates the applicant’s disability.

 So, if your SSDI application has been denied, don’t lose hope.
 Consider seeking the assistance of a disability attorney who can guide you through the appeal process.